Pink family (Caryophyllaceae)

 Range & Habitat: The native Starry Campion is widely distributed in Illinois, where it occurs occasionally in most counties (see Distribution Map).
 There are two varieties of Starry Campion that can be found throughout the state, Silene stellata stellata and Silene stellata scabrella.
 The typical variety of this species is hairless (or nearly so), while var. scabrella is quite pubescent, as indicated above.
 Habitats include upland rocky woodlands, wooded slopes, savannas, shaded banks of rivers, meadows near wooded areas, and cemetery prairies.
 This conservative species is usually found in higher quality natural areas.
 Fire and other kinds of disturbance are beneficial if they reduce dense shade from Acer saccharum (Sugar Maple) and invasive shrubs.

 Faunal Associations: The flowers are pollinated primarily by moths and, to a lesser extent, by bumblebees.
 These insects suck nectar from the flowers.
 The caterpillars of a rare Noctuid moth, Hadena ectypa (Campion Coronet), feed primarily on the flowers and developing seed capsules of Starry Campion.
 This moth also sucks nectar from the flowers of this plant (Nelson, 2012).
 The caterpillars of a closely related moth, Hadena capsularis (Capsule Moth), feed on the flowers and developing seed capules of several species in the Pink family, including Silene spp.
 The caterpillars of this latter moth may also feed on Starry Campion.
-Two other insects, Aphis sambuci (Elder Aphid) and Cassida flaveola (Pale Tortoise Beetle), are known to feed on Silene spp.
-These plants are summer hosts of the aphid.
+Another insect, Aphis sambuci (Elder Aphid), uses Silene spp. as summer hosts and feeds on the sap of their roots.
 Among vertebrate animals, White-tailed Deer occasionally chomp off the tops of Starry Campion (personal observation), even though its foliage, like other Silene spp., probably contains some saponins and alkaloids that are known to be at least mildly toxic.

 Photographic Location: The wildflower garden at the apartment complex of the webmaster in Urbana, Illinois.
 The plants in the photographs are the pubescent variety of Starry Campion, or Silene stellata scabrella.